API

 How it works

-Once successfully uploaded and processed, the video will be available on our platform.
+Once successfully uploaded and processed, the video will be available in the Customer Portal.
 You can check the status of the video by the GET API request or via webhook notifications.

 Upload from a local device